-Money is often the primary driver behind the development and implementation of automation.
-Within a holistic business strategy, however, automation can also serve a nobler purpose.
+Money is often the driving force behind automation.
+Within a holistic business strategy, however, automation can also serve a higher purpose.
+That's what the concept of human-centered automation is all about.

 If you aren’t familiar with the Terminator films, they are worth your time.
 (The 1984 and 1991 installments are, anyway.
 The others are debatable.)
 No spoilers here, but the core narrative of the films is this: at some point in the future, machines become so advanced that they become sentient.
 As a result of becoming self-aware, they conclude that humans are a threat that must be eradicated.
 That's the dark fate referred to in the title of the most recent film: a future in which machines declare war on humans.